-This poem, as its title suggests, is an epitaph.
+This poem, as its title suggests, is an epitaph poem.
 This means that it was written in memory of someone who has died, in this case it was written for the death of Emily Fornell.
 It is used to reminiscence on memories of the past and facts of mortality.
 Sometimes, this type of poem also serves as an elegy.
 Epitaphs are tributes to someone who the writer, or the listener, cared for and who passed away.
 They can be written for or by anyone.
 This particular poem has become incredibly popular.
 It’s often read at funerals and memorial services due to the fact that it powerfully conveys a moving attitude toward death.

 This poem, which was written by popular writer Merrit Malloy, rose to prominence after it was featured on an episode of CBS’s NCIS.
-It was used in episode 9 from Season 18 of the series when Emily Fornell, played by Juliette Angelo, passed away from an overdose.
+It was used in episode 9 from NCIS season 18 of the series when Emily Fornell, played by Juliette Angelo, passed away from an overdose.
 It has been shared across social media platforms and across the internet.

 ‘Epitaph’ by Merrit Malloy is a thoughtful poem that conveys a speaker’s wishes after they pass away.